Greek Mythology Books Guides Ancient Greece

 He retells the adventures of the most important gods and heroes of

-in visionary experience and ritual representation, the Greeks
+and image, in visionary experience and ritual representation, the

-essence of Dionysos.
-In this work, the noted mythologist and
+life, the essence of Dionysos.
+In this work, the noted

 constitutive element of myth.

-festivals at Athens.
-The way in which the Athenian people received
+Dionysian festivals at Athens.
+The way in which the

-and New Comedy are seen as high spiritual forms of the Dionysian religion,
+are seen as high spiritual forms of the Dionysian religion,

-and the Dionysian element itself is seen as a chapter in
+and the Dionysian element itself is seen as a chapter

 (New York Review Books Classics Series)